Hosting#

 Select your key for Public key (if missing, add it in Key management)

-Click Activate rescue system
+Click the Activate rescue system button

 Reboot the server: